k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

     - The date format is defined in **DATETIME_FORMAT** parameter of the [config.ini](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) Fabric file.
 The default format is 'yyyy-MM-dd HH:mm:ss.SSS'.

-    - The parameter's search may be based on either a Date (removing the time from the Date format) or a Datetime.
+    - The parameter's search criteria can be based on either a Date (with the time value removed) or a Datetime.

       Examples: